 Disposal methods of electronic products of the consumers:

-The data analysed that majority of the respondents 51.67% sold the electronic products to scrap dealer while about 25.83% of the respondents returned to seller in exchange for a new product followed by 13.33% of the respondents stored it in the house and a few 9.17% of the respondents donated to friends, relatives, schools or charitable institutions.
+The data analyzed that the majority of the respondents 51.67% sold the electronic products to scrap dealers, while about 25.83% of the respondents returned them to the seller in exchange for a new product, followed by 13.33% of the respondents who stored them in the house, and a few 9.17% of the respondents donated them to friends, relatives, schools, or charitable institutions.

-Mahat et al. (2019) studied that the majority of respondents practised the ewaste disposal method of selling them as used appliances 25%.
-The second most chosen practice was to switch it with a new one 20%, followed by the third method which was sending it to the recycling centre 17%.
-The fourth method was keeping them in a store/outdoors 11%, the fifth method was donating them to charities, schools or others 9%, the sixth method being throwing them out with other trash 8%, the seventh method was giving them to friends or relatives 5%, and the last and least practised method was selling them to classic/old item collectors 5%.
+Mahat et al. (2019) studied that the majority of respondents practiced the e-waste disposal method of selling them as used appliances 25%.
+The second most chosen practice was to switch it for a new one 20%, followed by the third method, which was sending it to the recycling centre 17%.
+The fourth method was keeping them in a store/outdoors 11%, the fifth method was donating them to charities, schools, or others 9%, the sixth method being throwing them out with other trash 8%, the seventh method was giving them to friends or relatives 5%, and the last and least practiced method was selling them to classic/old item collectors 5%.

 Figure 3.
-Distribution of respondents according to their disposal methods of electronic products
+Distribution of respondents according to their disposal methods of electronic products.

 Condition of electronic products while replacement:

-The result indicated that more than half of the respondents 57.5% replaced their existing electronic products when it was unrepairable since the repairing cost was too high whereas about 33.33% of the respondents replaced their existing electronic products when it can be repaired and fixed followed by 9.17% of the respondents replaced their existing electronic products when it was working.
+The results indicated that more than half of the respondents 57.5% replaced their existing electronic products when they were unrepairable since the repair cost was too high, whereas about 33.33% of the respondents replaced their existing electronic products when they could be repaired and fixed, followed by 9.17% of the respondents who replaced their existing electronic products when they were working.

-Edumadze et al. (2013) stated that majority of the households 51 per cent replaced their existing electronic products when it was unrepairable since the repairing cost was too high.
-Companies should manufacture accessories with low cost replaceable product accessories.
-It will reduce the disposal of electronic products as e-waste.
-Among the households, 37 per cent of the households replaced their existing electronic products when it can be repaired and fixed while 12 per cent of the households replaced their existing electronic products when it was working.
+Edumadze et al. (2013) stated that the majority of households 51 per cent replaced their existing electronic products when they were unrepairable since the repair cost was too high.
+Companies should manufacture accessories with low-cost replaceable product accessories.
+This will reduce the disposal of electronic products as e-waste.
+Among the households, 37 percent of the households replaced their existing electronic products when they could be repaired and fixed, while 12 percent of the households replaced their existing electronic products when they were working.

 Figure 4.
-Distribution of respondents according to the condition of electronic products while replacement
+Distribution of respondents according to the condition of electronic products during replacement.

 Responsibility in the collection and disposal of e-waste:

-It can be demonstrated that majority of the respondents 45.83% said that the responsibility of e-waste should be taken up by the government and 30% of the respondents said that the responsibility of e-waste should be taken up by the producers or manufacturers whereas rest of the respondents 24.17% opted for the responsibility of consumers or ones’ own fault in the collection and disposal of e-waste.
+It can be demonstrated that the majority of the respondents, 45.83% said that the responsibility for e-waste should be taken up by the government, and 30% of the respondents said that the responsibility for e-waste should be taken up by the producers or manufacturers, whereas the rest of the respondents, 24.17% opted for the responsibility of consumers or one's own fault in the collection and disposal of e-waste.

-Saritha et al. (2015) explained that among the respondents, 34.6% and 34.4% of the respondents claimed that the responsibility of e-waste should be taken up by government and manufacturers respectively and rest of the respondents 31% of the respondents claimed the responsibility of consumers in the collection and disposal of e-waste.
+Saritha et al. (2015) explained that among the respondents, 34.6% and 34.4% of the respondents claimed that the responsibility for e-waste should be taken up by the government and manufacturers, respectively, and the rest of the respondents, 31% of the respondents claimed the responsibility of consumers in the collection and disposal of e-waste.

 Figure 5.
-Distribution of respondents according to the responsibility in the collection and disposal of e-waste.
+Distribution of respondents according to their responsibility in the collection and disposal of e-waste.

 Obstacles to e-waste recycling:

-It can be explained that majority of the respondents 35.83% opted for lack of convenience in recycling, while 30.83% of the respondents opted for lack of awareness in recycling, 18.33% of the respondents opted for the lack of cost in recycling and 15% of the respondents opted that they did not found it secure to recycle e-waste.
+It can be explained that the majority of the respondents 35.83% opted for a lack of convenience in recycling, while 30.83% of the respondents opted for a lack of awareness in recycling, 18.33% of the respondents opted for the lack of cost in recycling, and 15% of the respondents opted that they did not find it secure to recycle e-waste.